Contact Lenses In Rochester, NY

 Contact Lens Fitting Fee

 Our contact lens specialists will be happy to guide you through the numerous types, styles, materials and regimens of available contact lenses.
 This will insure that you receive the best service and most appropriate lenses.
 A Contact Lens Fitting is a separate service that is not part of an eye examination, and therefore carries an additional charge, which is normally not covered by any commercial insurance.
-This fee can typically be from $75 to $125 depending on the type of contact lenses required and is based on additional examination time needed to determine the base curve, diameter and power of the lens that will best fit each patient s eyes.
+This fee can typically range from $85 to $125 depending on the type of contact lenses required.
+This charge is based on additional examination time needed to determine the base curve, diameter and power of the lens that will best fit each patients eyes.
+(This excludes keratoconus exams.)

 After the trial period has determined the most suitable and correct lenses for you, full payment must be received before lenses can be ordered.
 In some cases, additional savings can be obtained by ordering multi-packs of lenses.
 Please check with your provider to see if this option is available.